Do I need disability coverage?

 Misconception #1: Social Security Disability Insurance (SSDI) will be approved quickly and cover my living expenses.

-The reality: Qualifying for benefits can be difficult and time-consuming.
-SSDI is reserved for people who are severely disabled by a condition that significantly limits their “ability to do basic work-related activities, such as lifting, standing, walking, sitting, or remembering — for at least 12 months.”1 Approval is typically a slow process — often taking over 200 days for Social Security disability approvals.1
+The facts: Qualifying for benefits can be difficult and time-consuming.
+SSDI is reserved for people who are severely disabled by a condition that significantly limits their “ability to do basic work-related activities, such as lifting, standing, walking, sitting, or remembering — for at least 12 months.”1 Approval is typically a slow process — often taking over seven months for Social Security disability approvals.2

-Also, keep in mind that if the applicant is unable to do the work they did previously, the Social Security Administration will evaluate if they can do another type of work.
-The claim will be denied if it’s decided they can perform other work.2
+Also, keep in mind that if the applicant cannot do the work they did previously, the Social Security Administration will evaluate if they can do another type of work.
+The claim will be denied if it’s decided they can perform other work.1

-The average monthly benefit amount awarded from SSDI was approximately $1,700.3 Could your family survive financially at this rate?
+The average monthly benefit amount awarded from SSDI was approximately $1,700 in 2025.3 Could your family survive financially on this income?

-Misconception #2: Most disabilities are caused by injuries.
+Misconception #2: The most common disabilities are caused by injuries.

 Misconception #3: My family would be financially stable if I became disabled.